Britain is tumbling into a full-blown sovereign debt crisis | Sean O’Grady

 Britain is not a basket case, even if its present incipient sovereign debt crisis bears an uncomfortable resemblance to the problems that Greece, Italy, Portugal and Spain suffered during the various euro crises around a decade ago.
 When the Callaghan government turned to the IMF for help in 1976, it did Britain some good, and the loan wasn’t needed until a year later.
 But, as in those cases, some outside intervention was needed to restore confidence.

-An IMF team sitting in the Treasury and taming Kwasi Kwarteng’s tendency to arrogance and restoring investor confidence would at least start the process of recovery.
+An IMF team sitting in the Treasury and taming Kwarteng’s tendency to arrogance and restoring investor confidence would at least start the process of recovery.
 Our pension funds and banks will be all the safer if the present government is replaced by an IMF committee.
 So much for taking back control.

 Register for free to continue reading